 What to See

-The Grand Canyon – Did you know the Grand Canyon isn’t that far away from Vegas?
+Did you know the Grand Canyon isn’t that far away from Vegas?
 The drive can take 2-4 hours depending on which rim of the Grand Canyon you want to visit.
 Personally, I’m a big fan of the South Rim, located 4 hours away.
-The legendary skywalk is 2.5 hours away, but you could take a helicopter for an unforgettable view from above!
+The legendary skywalk is 2.5 hours away, or you could take a helicopter for an unforgettable view from above!

 Featured Image Credit: Paul Brady, Shutterstock